Ultrafast Computed Tomography (Ultrafast CT Scan)

 Computed tomography (CT or CAT scan) is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 In standard X-rays, a beam of energy is aimed at the part of the body being studied.
 A plate behind the body part captures the variations of the energy beam after it passes through skin, bone, muscle, and other tissue.
 While much information can be obtained from a regular X-ray, a lot of detail about internal organs and other structures is not available.

 In computed tomography, the X-ray beam moves in a circle around the body.
 This allows many different views of the same organ or structure, and provides much greater detail.
-The X-ray information is sent to a computer which interprets the X-ray data and displays it in two-dimensional (2D) form on a monitor.
+The X-ray information is sent to a computer which interprets the X-ray data and displays it in 2-dimensional (2D) form on a monitor.

 Other related procedures that may be used to assess the heart include resting and exercise electrocardiogram (ECG or EKG), Holter monitor, signal-averaged ECG, cardiac catheterization, chest X-ray, computed tomography (CT scan) of the chest, echocardiography, electrophysiological studies, magnetic resonance imaging (MRI) of the heart, myocardial perfusion scans, and radionuclide angiography.
 Please see these procedures for additional information.

 Some reasons for which an ultrafast CT may be performed include, but are not limited to, the following:

 To assess the condition of the coronary arteries